HTTP-RPC/Kilo/README.md

 }
 ```

 The `multiple` attribute of the `Content` annotation can be used to specify that the body is expected to contain a list of values of the given type.
-For example, this overload of the `getSum()` method from the math service example takes input from the body instead of the query string:
+For example, this version of the `getSum()` method from the math service example takes input from the request body instead of the query string:
 :

 ```java